Algorithmic overlaps as thermodynamic variables: from local to cluster Monte Carlo dynamics in critical phenomena: Models and Update Algorithms

-where $\delta(\cdot,)\cdot$ is the Kronecker delta, $C^{(t)}$ is the set of spin coordinates in the Wolff cluster at time $t$, and $C^{(t+n)}$ is the set of spin coordinates in the Wolff cluster at time $t+n$.
-Thus, the values of $U^{(\text{W})}_{n}$ can vary from 0, if clusters $C^{(t)}$ and $C^{(t+n)}$ have no common coordinates, to 1, if clusters $C^{(t)}$ and $C^{(t+n)}$ completely coincide.
+where $C^{(t)}$ is the set of spin coordinates in the Wolff cluster at time $t$, and $C^{(t+n)}$ is the set of spin coordinates in the Wolff cluster at time $t+n$.
+Thus, the value of $U^{(\text{W})}_{n}$ can vary from 0, if clusters $C^{(t)}$ and $C^{(t+n)}$ have no common coordinates, to 1, if clusters $C^{(t)}$ and $C^{(t+n)}$ completely coincide.
 Obviously, complete coincidence of clusters occurs at zero temperature with probability 1.